binchenX/understand_container/docs/ch2.md

 ## Summary

-When running a container, new namespaces will be created and the `init` process will be started in that namespaces; when running a new process in a container, it will join the namespaces that are created when the container is created.
+When running a container, new namespaces are created and the `init` process is started within these namespaces.
+When running a new process in a container, it will join the namespaces that were created when the container was initiated.

-That's the "normal" case, instead of letting the container creating a namespaces for the container, you can also specify a [path](https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md#namespaces) that you want the container or processes to run in.
+In the "normal" case, the container creates its own namespaces.
+However, you can also specify a [path](https://github.com/opencontainers/runtime-spec/blob/master/config-linux.md#namespaces) for the container or processes to run in, instead of letting the container create its own namespaces.

-Now you understand how exactly PID namespaces are used in the container.
-If you can take an extra step to figure out what is the mount namespaces and how it is used in container, then you understand the core of application containerization.
+Now you understand exactly how PID namespaces are used in a container.
+If you can take an extra step to figure out what the mount namespaces are and how they are used in a container, then you will understand the core of application containerization.